 - Financial Industry Regulatory Authority (FINRA): For US-based investors, FINRA offers a wealth of information on DMA trading, including regulatory guidelines and investor protection measures.
 Explore their website for relevant resources.

-- Securities and Exchange Commission (SEC): The SEC also regulates US securities markets.
+- Securities and Exchange Commission (SEC): The SEC regulates US securities markets.
 Its official website provides insights into regulations relevant to DMA trading.

 - Financial Conduct Authority (FCA): The FCA website offers information on DMA regulations and investor protection measures for UK investors.